AH6166/AH6166/README.md

 # Hi, I'm Andrew Hu

-I'm a fourth-year Computer Science and Statistics student at the **University of Toronto**, with a minor in Mathematics.
+I'm a Computer Science and Statistics student at the **University of Toronto**, with a minor in Mathematics.

 I’m interested in **software engineering, distributed systems, and data-driven applications**, and enjoy building systems that work with large-scale data.